matys1/lab1-web/book-notes/part-5.md

 secs = now.getSeconds();
 ```

 - A **function** is a number of JavaScript statements that are treated as a single unit.
 A statement that uses a function is referred to as a function call.
-A function can take a parameter - an expression inside the parentheses - that tells the function what to do.
-In addition, a function can return a value to a waiting variable.
+A function can accept a parameter and also return a value.
+A parameter is an expression inside the parentheses that tells the function what to do.
+A function can also return a value to a waiting variable.

 - For example, the following function call prompts the user for a response and stores it in the text variable: